ethereum-optimism/OPerating-manual/manual.md

 ### **Proposal Process – Components of a Valid Proposal**

-The lifecycle of a Token House governance proposal involves three phases:  (1) submission; (2) voting; and (3) implementation.
+The lifecycle of a Token House governance proposal involves three phases:  (1) feedback; (2) submission; (3) voting; and (4) implementation.
 Each phase, and its associated requirements, are described below.

+1 . **Feedback**

+Anyone submitting a proposal should make an effort to gather feedback from the community and from Delegates prior to submitting a proposal for vote.
+There are two primary avenues for feedback:
+    a.
+For lightweight or early feedback, authors may post a proposal (or an abbreviated version of your proposal) in the #proposal-discussion channel on Discord.
+This channel is open to the entire Optimism community and can be used as an easy way to get a quick temperature check.
+    b.
+For formal feedback from governance participants, authors may post a proposal in the Forum with a `[DRAFT]` label in the title.
+This signals your proposal is ready for feedback from Token House delegates.
+All feedback from these two forums is non-binding, but proposers are expected to engage in good faith.
+This step is designed to help craft thoughtful, effective proposals.

+After incorporating feedback, the proposal author may remove `[DRAFT]` from the proposal title and advance to proposal submission.

-1 . **Submission**
+2 . **Submission**

 To be eligible for voting, a Token House governance proposal must be validly submitted by an OP holder or their delegate.
 This means that the proposal must be: